 - Excessive scratching

-If you aren’t aware of the signs of stress please become familiar with them on my blog page and with the Dog Decoder app about dog body language.
-It’s available in iTunes and Google play and illustrated by the famed Lili Chin of Doggie Drawings.
+If you aren’t aware of the signs of stress please become familiar with them on my blog page and with the Dog Decoder smartphone app about dog body language.
+It’s available in iTunes and Google play, with 60 illustrations by the famed Lili Chin of Doggie Drawings.

 If you notice that your dog is stressed or your dog is already exhibiting any of these behaviors, please seek help.
 A stressed dog is more susceptible to illness just like we humans are.
 Your dog is screaming for help.
-Whether she’s being reactive on leash, barking excessively, panting at the vets office or groomer, there is something you can do to help relieve the stress.
+Whether she’s being reactive on leash, barking excessively, constantly vying for your attention, panting at the vets office, groomer or other times when it’s not hot out, there is something you can do to help relieve the stress.
 Your dog will thank you for it.